Skip to main content

 To obtain externship credit, students must work ten hours a week for thirteen weeks during the fall or spring semesters and twenty hours a week for eight weeks during the summer session.

-1. Externship students are permitted to receive funding in the form of fellowships, grants, and scholarships, as long as the funds are received from a third party source and not directly from the placement organization.
+1. Externship students are permitted to receive fellowships, grants, and scholarships, as long as the funds are received from a third-party source and not directly from the placement organization.

-2. Externship students are permitted to receive reimbursement for their reasonable out-of pocket expenses related to their fieldwork.
+2. Externship students can receive reimbursement for their reasonable out-of-pocket expenses related to fieldwork.
 Reimbursement is permitted for the following expenses:

 1. During all semesters: local transportation costs (e.g., subway, parking); and